Instagram: Edits

 Edits is a video editing application only available on Android and iOS.
 The app includes some AI features and the ability to post directly to Instagram or Facebook.
 Users can also view statistics on their videos and see other user's videos that are trending in the Inspiration tab.
-Announced in January 19, 2025 (as a response to the U.S. government's actions against TikTok and CapCut), which was available for pre-order on the iOS App Store and set for an Android launch in February 2025, and had an initial release date of March 13, 2025, for iOS, after some delays, officially released for both iPhone and Android devices on April 21, 2025.
+Announced on January 19, 2025 (as a response to the U.S. government's actions against TikTok and CapCut), which was available for pre-order on the iOS App Store and set for an Android launch in February 2025, and had an initial release date of March 13, 2025, for iOS, after some delays, officially released for both iPhone and Android devices on April 21, 2025.